stevepeak/kyoto/apps/cli/src/commands/mcp/README.md

 ### `browser-test`

 Run browser tests on code changes using an AI agent.
 Analyzes changes, generates test suggestions, and executes them automatically in a browser.

-## Usage Tips

-- Use the `code-review` tool to run all checks at once, or call individual agent tools for specific analysis
-- All tools analyze unstaged changes by default
-- Results include severity levels: `error`, `bug`, `high`, `warn`, and `info`
-- Use `browser-test` to automatically test UI changes with an AI agent that can interact with your browser